paulfranco/AndroidInterviewQuestions/README.md

 **When a service is created, why is it better to extend IntentService rather than Service?**

 Because IntentService creates a default worker thread that executes all the intents, whereas in the Service you create a new thread in which to do all the services' work slowing the work done in the main thread.

+## **Broadcast Receivers**

+**What is a Brodacast Receiver?**

+A Broadcast Receiver is an Android component which allows yo to register for system or application events.
+All registered receivers for an event are notified by the Android runtime once this event happens.

+**What is an implicit broadcast?**

+An implicit broadcast is a trigger that declares an event instead of calling a specific app.
+This causes memory-thrashing.

+**What is a system broadcast?**

+A system . broadcast is a broadcast sent automatically to all apps thats are subscribed to receive the event.

+**How do you register a receiver?**

+You register a receiver with Static Registration in the manifest file and you can also do it with Dynamic Registration  wia the Context.registerReceiver() method.

+**Which method is called by the Android System id the event for which the broadcast receiver has registered happens?**

+The onReceive() methos is called.

+**How can you perform a broadcast via a pending intent?**

+You need to get a PendingIntent via the getBroadcst() method of the PendingIntent class.

+**Which object wraps the broadcast message?**

+The message is wrapped by the Intent object.

+**How can you restrict a broadcast?**

+You can restrict a broadcast with a permission.
+You can enforce restrictions on either the sender or the receiver of a broadcast.

+**Is it a good idea to broadcast sensitive information using an implicit intent?**

+No. Information broadcasted using an implicit intent can be read by any app that registers to receive the broadcast.

+**Is it a good idea to start activities from broadcast receivers?**

+No, because in such way the user experience is jarring, specially if there is more than one receiver.
+It is better to display a notification.

+## **Content Providers**